Navid200/xDrip/docs/Transmitter-lifetime.md

+---
+title: "Dexcom Transmitter Lifetime"
+description: "Learn how xDrip tracks Dexcom transmitter lifetime, what Transmitter Days mean, and when you can start or restart a sensor."
+layout: ""
+---

 # Transmitter Lifetime
 [xDrip](../) >> [Features](./Features_page.md) >> [Dexcom](./Dexcom_page.md) >> Transmitter Lifetime
   Transmitter Days

-You can hard reset an old G6 if its firmware is 1.6.5.25 or older.

-You cannot hard reset the other G6 or Dexcom One transmitters.
-So, only start the counter if you intend to use the transmitter.
-The counter starts counting as soon as you insert the transmitter in a sensor.
-It could even start if you hold the trasnsmitter in your hand touching the contacts for a while.
-So, it's best to keep the transmitter in the box until you intend to start using it.
+Only start the transmitter counter if you intend to use the transmitter.
+The counter begins as soon as the transmitter is inserted into a sensor.
+It can even start if you hold the transmitter in your hand while touching the contacts for an extended period.
+For this reason, it is best to keep the transmitter in its box until you are ready to start using it.

-The last day you can start (or restart) a sensor on a transmitter is when the system status page shows 99 for "Transmitter Days" as shown in the following image.
+The last day you can start (or restart) a sensor on a transmitter is when the System Status page shows 99 for transmitter days.
+The transmitter days color on the Status page is important:
+- When you first start using a transmitter, no color is shown.
+- The value turns brown when there are 30 days remaining before the last day you can start a sensor.
+- The value turns red when you can no longer start a new sensor.
+However, if you already have a session in progress, it will continue to run even though the value is red.

+The image below shows Transmitter Days at 99 with the warning color applied.
 ![G6TX_LastsDay](./images/G6TX_LastsDay.png)

-After you successfully start a sensor, it will work for 10 days as shown in the following image.
+The image below shows Transmitter Days at 109 in red, indicating that you can no longer start a new sensor.
 ![G6TX_LastsDay10](./images/G6TX_LastsDay10.png)

-Hard resetting a transmitter does nothing to the battery.
-If the battery is dying, you will need to replace the battery.